-Comprehensive sets of operational measurements for the SWx/Wx Interface, EAP, Diameter, and socket level are collected at configurable intervals and stored in a SQLite database on the dsTest server.
+Comprehensive sets of operational measurements for the SWx/Wx Interface, Diameter, and socket level are collected at configurable intervals and stored in a SQLite database on the dsTest server.
 Real-time measurements may be retrieved through our dsClient CLI or graphed via our dsClient GUI.

 The stateless SWx Interface application implements the following procedures:

 A complete set of events that can be generated with the SWx interface application can be found here.

 The stateless Wx Interface application implements the following procedures:

 The HSS emulator executes procedures based on configurable subscriber profiles, responding to requests and reports from AAA servers and eliminating the need to dedicate a production server to lab activities.
 You can execute a test event chain with a run-time command or during an automated test to initiate any of the HSS-initiated procedures.

 Multiple HSS Emulators can be instantiated on a single server.
 In this mode each emulator can support multiple interfaces, up to an aggregate of 1000 client connections across all emulators.
 The emulators are fully independent and their subscriber databases may also be independent, overlap, or be duplicated.